wildfly/wildfly-feature-pack-template/README.md

 First we run the CLI to install the full WildFly server (the result will be the same as the downloaded zip):
 ```
-~/Downloads/galleon-4.2.3.Final/bin/galleon.sh install wildfly:current --dir=wildfly
+~/Downloads/galleon-4.2.5.Final/bin/galleon.sh install wildfly:current --dir=wildfly
 ```
-The `wildfly:current` above tells Galleon to provision the latest version of WildFly which at the time of writing is 18.0.1.Final.
+The `wildfly:current` above tells Galleon to provision the latest version of WildFly which at the time of writing is 19.0.0.Final.
 If you want to install a particular version of WildFly, you can append the version, e.g:
-* `wildfly:current#18.0.0.Final` - installs WildFly 18.0.0.Final
-* `wildfly:current#19.0.0.Beta1-SNAPSHOT` - installs WildFly from locally build maven artifacts
+* `wildfly:current#20.0.0.Beta1-SNAPSHOT` - installs WildFly from locally build maven artifacts

 `--dir` specifies the directory to install the server into.
 In this case I am using a relative directory called `wildfly`.